MWSchmid/MethAn/README.md

 # Open MethAnMap.pro with QtCreator and build the program
 ```

-## Extract some useful files for the analysis in R
+## Extract some useful files for the analysis in R and plot meta-genes
 ```SH
 # Input
 myMappedNucleotides="/path/to/file/with/mapped/nucleotides.txt"